Bulinche/Dwelling---Project-3/README.md

 ### Project Steps:

 1. Get data from reliable sources and normalize it.
-2. Combine all the data in MongoDB.
+2. Save the data in MongoDB.
+It is Stored in collections in the Dwelling_db database in MongoDB Online.
-3. Connect the data using Flask, bootstrap, d3, mapping etc.
+3. Connect the data and give it functionality using Flask, bootstrap, d3, mapping etc.
-4. Deploy MongoDB app to Heroku.
+4. Deploy MongoDB and app functionality to Heroku.
 5. [View Dwelling App Online](https://dwelling-nj.herokuapp.com/)
 6. Find the perfect area to live!
 <br>